-Bosnia mining: Mineco’s Olovo lead mine, annual ore exploitation capacity will be 150.000 tons per year6.
-May 2016. / Mining
+Bosnia mining: Mineco’s Olovo lead mine, annual ore exploitation capacity will be 150.000 tons per year, Mining

 UK mining company “Mineco Group” prepares for construction of second mine in Bosnia, Olovo lead mine.